 Step Confidently: Cadense Shoes for Better Mobility

 One company we’ve been hearing about everywhere lately is Cadense Adaptive Shoes.
 With a growing buzz across social media, word-of-mouth, and physical therapist circles, Cadense is quickly becoming a standout name in adaptive footwear: blending comfort, function, and sleek design for every step of the journey.
 Footwear can make or break your mobility.
 And for those living with foot drop, MS, Parkinson’s, or general instability, finding a shoe that supports without looking clinical is no easy feat.
-According to the CDC, one in four adults over 65 experiences a fall each year, often caused by toe catches or unsteady footing.
 That’s where Cadense comes in.
 Founded by MIT-trained mechanical engineer Dr. Tyler Susko, Cadense is a science-backed adaptive shoe brand that rethinks every step you take, literally.

 What sets Cadense apart is its patented Variable Friction Technology.
 These adaptive sneakers feature embedded nylon “glide pucks” that help you move more smoothly during the swing phase of walking.
 When your foot lands with around 15 pounds of pressure, the pucks retract into the sole, engaging a high-traction rubber surface that keeps you steady.
 A rocker sole supports a natural stride, while Velcro closures and wide toe boxes make them easy to put on and adjust with one hand, all while looking like sleek, everyday sneakers.

 We sent pairs to our ZestYears product testers for this article, and both immediately noticed the stylish design and easy fit.
 “They actually look like real sneakers,” one tester said.
 “Not like something from a medical catalog.”
-The other tester was initially cautious.
-“They felt a little slick at first, but once I understood how they work, I got it.
+The other tester shared that the glide felt a little slick at first, but that quickly shifted once he understood how the shoes were designed to work.
+“Once I got it, it clicked.
 They’re training me to walk better.”
-His physical therapist, intrigued after seeing them in action, was excited to see such innovation becoming accessible beyond clinical settings.
+His physical therapist, intrigued after seeing them in action, was excited to see this kind of innovation becoming available outside of clinical settings.

 Zest Picks: Adaptive Shoes